klarkc/building-explorer/README.md

-# building-explorer
+# Building Explorer
-A simple building explorer, using declarative HTML (A-Frame).
+A simple building explorer, using declarative HTML (A-Frame) with a custom observer component.